gozygreg/gregmediscrubs/README.md

         I intend to incorporate the following features in the near future:
         - Product size
         - Sales reports
-        - Additional payment methods
+        - Additional payment methods and international payments (Currency converter)
-        - Additional user account features
-        - Product options
+        - Stock management and Track order functionalities
         - Ticketing Sytem
 - ## Testing Phase
 I have included testing details during and post-development in a separate document called [TESTING.md](./TESTING.md)